digiaonline/react-boilerplate/docs/03-tools.md

 - `dev` runs the application in development mode
 - `compile` builds the application for production

-**Note:** Remember to test your production build every now to make sure that it works.
+**Note:** Remember to test your production build every now and then to make sure that it works.